wasp-lang/wasp/web/docs/general/language.md

 ---
-title: Syntax
+title: Wasp Language (.wasp)
 ---

-Wasp is a declarative, statically typed, domain specific language (DSL).
+Wasp language (what you write in .wasp files) is a declarative, statically typed, domain specific language (DSL).

+It is a quite simple language, closer to JSON, CSS or SQL than to e.g. Javascript or Python, since it is not a general programming language, but more of a configuration language.

+It is pretty intuitive to learn (there isn't much to learn really!) and you can probably do just fine without reading this page and learning from the rest of the docs as you go, but if you want a bit more formal definition and deeper understanding of how it works, then read on!

 ## Declarations

-The central point of Wasp language are **declarations**, and Wasp source is at the end just a bunch of declarations, each of them describing a part of your web app.
+The central point of Wasp language are **declarations**, and Wasp code is at the end just a bunch of declarations, each of them describing a part of your web app.

 ```wasp
 app MyApp {